RonRahaman/pearc-containerization/notes.md

   * HPC: Lustre and NFS
   * Kubernetes:  CEPH and VAST
-    * Seem likes a black box
-    * Options: AWS S3 bucket?
-NFS export.
+    * Options: Example: AWS S3 bucket with  NFS export.
       - How do you communicate the options to users?
 Seems like there needs to be a matrix for users to choose